 Risks of health and safety arise in activities in our own operations, construction projects, and installation and maintenance of electric vehicle chargers and other facilities.
 The risks also arise from our presence in various geographical locations.
-The risk assessment in our Transparency Act report shows that Mer's highrisk suppliers are mainly companies delivering hardware and software related to Mer's electric vehicle chargers, as well as installation works, logistics and call centres.
+The risk assessment in our Transparency Act Report shows that Mer's highrisk suppliers are mainly companies delivering hardware and software related to Mer's electric vehicle chargers, as well as installation works, logistics and call centres.
 The electricity and grid costs related to the electric vehicle chargers are also defined as high-risk suppliers.
 To reduce the risk, we are continuously working on improving and developing our procurement process.

-Diversity and equality: At the end of 2022, 35 percent of our workforce were women.
-In our business units, 34 percent of the managers in the management team are women.
+Diversity and equality: At the end of 2023, 34 percent of our workforce were women.
+In our business units, 40 percent of the managers in the management team are women.
 Our people are distributed along our offices in Norway, Sweden, Germany, and UK where Germany is the largest office.
 By increasing our rate of employed women in management by 5 percent we consider this as a good step in the right direction to strive diligently to achieve our goal of 50 percent women and men, respectively.
 We are not yet satisfied with our performance on diversity and equality.
 We will maintain and strengthen ongoing activities to ensure that we achieve gender equality.
 Furthermore, we recognize that diverse gender identities play an important role in our society and will become increasingly important in our employment.

-Job and value creation: In 2022, new hires represented 35 percent of our total staff.
+Job and value creation: In 2023, new hires represented 8% of our total staff.
 As we continue to experience growth, we recognize that this percentage will rise substantially and eventually level off at a certain level.
-As a result, we will have to rethinking our long-term goals.